-QUICKTIME MOVIE: CLICK on the IMAGE ABOVE for a Movie of an Owl eating CRAWFISH!This discussion topic submitted by Corey Ullman ( email@example.com) at 8:49 AM on 4/10/02.
+Check out Arenal, a beautiful, active volcano in Costa Rica.
+Arenal is one of the most active volcanoes in the world.This discussion topic submitted by Corey Ullman ( firstname.lastname@example.org) at 8:49 AM on 4/10/02.
 Additions were last made on Monday, April 29, 2002.

 B. Solids vs. Patterns